bozy15/ms2-whacka-mole/README.md

 - A huge thanks to the students in the CI slack community who reviewed the code and played the game to help with bug finding and user testing.

-- A special thank you to Anna Greaves for sharing here wonderfully written README.md and testing.md and inspiring this developer to better their documentation.
+- A special thank you to Anna Greaves for sharing here wonderfully written README.md and testing.md on her [Picflip](https://github.com/AJGreaves/picflip) and inspiring this developer to better their documentation.

 ### Content

 - All text was written by Emmett Becirovic.